 If you live in a house or apartment where you’re constantly being told by family, housemates, or neighbors to turn down the TV – then perhaps it’s a good time to invest in a pair of wireless headphones for TV.
 As with wireless TV speakers, some wireless TV headphones are also designed specifically for the hearing impaired who might struggle to hear the TV.
 Rather than turning the TV volume up, a pair of headphones can isolate the audio for an improved listening experience.

-In this article, we take a look at the best wireless headphones for TV reviews of 2019.
+In this article, we take a look at the best wireless headphones for TV.
 We have included choices for the general consumer who may be looking for a high quality over-ear wireless headphone to use while watching TV or listening to music while walking around the house.
-We have also included a selection of headphones designed specifically for the hearing impaired.
+We’ve also included a selection of headphones designed specifically for the hearing impaired.
 While the premium headphones could be used for both applications, you wouldn’t want to use an in-ear TV headphone for playing video games.

 Over-Ear vs In-Ear